 - 6GB RAM (the minimum advised for running the game and server simultaneously)

 - 10MB/s Upload Speeds (you can test this out online for free.
 Servers with high pings/lags are unpopular)

-Keep in mind ⭐: Minecraft may work on one core processor, but if you’re also managing a server, you'll need a dual-core.
+Minecraft may work on one core processor, but if you’re managing a server, you'll need a dual-core.

-Now that you have required specs, you have to decide on the Minecraft version you want and then download it to the server computer.
-We advise starting off with Vanilla if you are a beginner but this blocks extensions.
+Now that you have the required specs, you must decide on the Minecraft version you want and then download it to the server computer.
+We advise starting off with Vanilla if you are a beginner – note that this does block extensions.